moveit/moveit2_tutorials/doc/how_to_contribute/how_to_write_how_to_guides.rst

 #.
 Create a "Further Reading" section that links to amplifying information.

 #.
-Submit the new page as a PR to the MoveIt2 Tutorials repository (https://github.com/ros-planning/moveit2_tutorials.git).
+Submit the new page as a PR to the MoveIt 2 Tutorials repository (https://github.com/ros-planning/moveit2_tutorials.git).

 Template
 --------